 While Zechariah was in the temple of the Lord burning incense, an angel of the Lord appeared to him and said that his wife, Elizabeth, would bear him a son, John (Luke 1:11-13).
 When his time of service ended he returned home, which probably would have taken a few days, and then Elizabeth became pregnant (probably during June on the Gregorian calendar) and remained in seclusion for five months (1:23,24).

 In the sixth month (following Elizabeth's impregnation and the five months of her seclusion), God sent the angel Gabriel to Mary in Nazareth (Luke 1:26,27).
 She was told that she would be with child, a son, and should give Him the name Jesus, the Son of the Most High God (1:31).
 Gabriel also added that Mary's relative, Elizabeth, was in her sixth month of pregnancy (1:36).
-This would have been in early to mid December on the eventual Gregorian calendar, which is when Hanukkah usually takes place (although, in some years, it is a bit earlier or later).
+This would have been in early to mid December on the eventual Gregorian calendar, which is when Hanukkah usually takes place (although, in some years, it is a little earlier or later).

-Thus, it is very likely that Jesus was conceived within Mary, by the Holy Spirit, during the Hanukkah, also known as the Festival of Lights.
+Thus, it is very likely that Jesus was conceived within Mary, by the Holy Spirit, during Hanukkah, also known as the Festival of Lights.
 Since life begins at conception, then it would seem that Jesus was the Light who entered the world (John 3:19) on the Festival of Lights.
-Also, Jesus, who was Jewish, observed Hanukkah = the Feast of Dedication (John 10:22,23), which probably was the week following the anniversary of His conception.
+Also, Jesus, who was Jewish, observed Hanukkah = the Feast of Dedication (John 10:22,23), which probably was the week beginning with the anniversary of His conception.

 The average length of human gestation in the womb is about 40 weeks, which is a little over 9 months.
 If we add this to the timing of Hanukkah, usually in early to mid December, we arrive at late September to early October, which is when the Feast of Tabernacles typically takes place.
 Thus, it appears likely that Jesus was born at this time on the Hebraic calendar of feasts and festivals.